Larry Eyler: Long-term relationship

 In August 1981, Eyler formed a long-term relationship with a 20-year-old married man named John Dobrovolskis.
 Dobrovolskis lived with his wife, two children, and three foster children on North Greenview Avenue in Chicago, Illinois.
-His wife, Sally, was tolerant of her husband's sexual orientation and of the fact her husband's lover often lodged with them on weekdays, paying a third of the rent.
+His wife, Sally, was tolerant of her husband's sexual orientation and of the fact that her husband's lover often lodged with them on weekdays, paying a third of the rent.

 Both Eyler and Dobrovolskis held a penchant for sadomasochism, and their sexual activity frequently involved Eyler binding his partner to devices before proceeding to beat and lash him as he hurled curses at Dobrovolskis before the two engaged in penetrative sex.
 Although neither Eyler nor Dobrovolskis was inclined towards monogamy, the couple considered their relationship a permanent one.
 Nonetheless, Eyler constantly sought assurance he was the only man in his lover's life, and the two are known to have frequently argued over Eyler's accusations of his lover's infidelity.
 These arguments would occasionally lead to Dobrovolskis striking Eyler, who never retaliated in these physical altercations.
 Occasionally, the couple's arguments were initiated by the perceptions and recriminations of Robert Little, who made no secret of his intense dislike of Dobrovolskis to Eyler and resented the fact he was in a long-term relationship.

 Although Eyler primarily, and intermittently, worked as a house painter in Illinois on weekdays, he also worked as a liquor store clerk in Greencastle, Indiana on Saturdays.
 As such, he regularly traveled between the two states, living rent free at Little's Terre Haute residence at weekends.

 A seventh generation Ford F-Series pickup.
 Eyler drove a silver model of this vehicle when committing his abductions.